ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 a single string, including names, values, brackets, and so on.
 The produced string is **not** a good feed for analyzers and is not commonly used for searches.
 It does, however, make sense in some cases to **project** such a string.
 {NOTE/}

+{NOTE: }
+Make sure your code handles failure scenarios such as `ToString` returning `null` rather than a string because the object you attempt to serialize includes references to unreachable objects.
+{NOTE/}

 ---